vmware-archive/meta-buildpack/README.md

 - Monitoring Agents
 - Configuration Management
 - Service Registration and Discovery
+- Sidecar Applications like Gateways and Client-Side Routers

 Basically anything that can be injected into containers with little or no dependency on what language the application was written in.
 Splitting out this functionality into decorators avoids the need to